bishttop/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-There is no going back now
+There is no going back now manually changed